-BTS reveal release details for their upcoming new single 'Butter'
+BTS share more photo teasers for new single ‘Butter’

 ‘Dynamite’ also became the longest-running number one on Billboard’s Digital Song Sales Chart.
 It surpasses an achievement previously attained by Luis Fonsi’s ‘Despacito’, which topped the chart 17 times.

-Last week (April 23), luxury brand Louis Vuitton announced BTS as their latest ambassadors with a picture of the group wearing matching Louis Vuitton-branded pastel shirts and jackets.
+Last week (April 23), luxury brand Louis Vuitton announced BTS as its latest ambassadors with a picture of the group wearing matching Louis Vuitton-branded pastel shirts and jackets.

 In a press release announcing the ambassador role, Louis Vuitton called BTS “one of the most renowned and influential groups in the world”.
 It added that the group’s “ubiquitous popularity resonates worldwide and Louis Vuitton is very happy to share news of their new role within the House.